 Research shows that the variety and balance of gut bacteria is different in patients with chronic inflammatory conditions as compared with healthy individuals.
 This situation can be improved through a combination of diet, supplements and homeopathy.

-As part of your treatment package, I often prescribe specific remedies such as bowel nosodes and remedies to address yeasts and fungal overgrowth.
-These are remedies which have an affinity with the gut and work to encourage a healthy microbiome.
+As part of your treatment package, I often prescribe specific remedies to address yeasts and fungal overgrowth and to help heal the gut lining.

 Although unlikely to be the total cause of your condition, some foods have an inflammatory effect in the body and reducing or eliminating these can be part of a holistic approach.